-Should you buy a car in the EOFY sales?
+Should you buy a car in the end-of-financial-year sales?

 That actually makes sense, because car dealers are trying to rack up sales to add precious black ink to the account books before the new financial year begins.

 In this climate, you can get a good price on a car.
-But be careful.
+But when it comes to financing, be careful.

 Desperate to close the deal, dealers have been known to throw out an array of low-interest finance options – including the ever-tempting zero percent finance offer.